Now Open in New Braunfels, Texas!

 Wear and Tear

 Everybody experiences general wear and tear as we age and participate in various low to high impact activities.
 Wear and tear along your spine may occur at a younger age if you regularly participate in high-impact activities or have had an injury that went untreated or didn’t heal properly.
-This type of back pain can occur when too much pressure is put on certain parts of your back.
+But don’t ignore the warning signs.
+This type of back pain can occur when too much pressure is put on certain parts of your back and can have negative results long-term .

 Sciatica